Andrei32Ionescu/Hacking-Lab-Project-Crawling-The-Web/notes.md

         - ...and 1557 more
     - Status 0 errors: 10881 (48.9% of all failed responses)

+### Running at different concurrencies
+- files `results_c{x}` show the output of running the script `go run crawler.go -mode=title -concurrency={x} -file="cloudflare2000.csv" -depth=1 -results="results_c{x}"`
+- concurrency = 20 seems to perform the best on my machine

+### Running 2 instances at the same time
+- files res1 and res2 show what happens when 2 instances are run at the same time
+    - res1 from `go run crawler.go -mode=title -concurrency=20 -file="cloudflare2000.csv" -depth=1 -results="res1"`
+    - res2 from `go run crawler.go -mode=title -concurrency=20 -file="top-2k.csv" -depth=1 -indexed -results="res2"`
+- performance drops significantly

+### Running on Naxos
+- performance drops for no obbious reason.
+5 requests per second instead of 20 requests per second

 ## CVE
  - it is hard to find websites with vulns
  - it is hard to find good vulns (CVEs)
  - should we make our own servers to test it?
  - can we look for random data on the website and just say how much JS we can see etc?
  - https://chatgpt.com/share/6828e5f0-2e8c-800c-9d6d-bd261b9d4cb6

+## Python DNS checker
+- given a debug output from the go-colly crawler, the `python/dns_checker.py` can check if all the domains are actually non-existent or what records the DNS has about them
+- from Alexe 30k there were over 5000 bad domains with most of the records there being NS and TXT
+    - this can be seen in `python/dns_results.txt`